sgmurphy/wordpress-plugins/userway-accessibility-widget/readme.txt

 === Accessibility by UserWay ===
-Contributors: UserWay.org
+Contributors: userwayorg
-Tags: userway, accessibility, a11y, WCAG, Section 508, web accessibility, handicap, disabled, blind, visually impaired, accessibility widget, accessibility plugin, contrast, text size, cursor, keyboard navigation, color saturation, legible fonts
-Requires at least: 4.7
+Tags: ADA, WCAG, AODA, accessibility, atag, EN 301549, Section 508, bitv, EAA, a11y Requires at least: 4.7
-Tested up to: 6.3.2
+Tested up to: 6.5.2
 Stable tag: 5.7.2

 UserWay’s Accessibility Widget creates a simpler and more accessible browsing experience for your users.